-The School of Languages and Translation Studies at the University of Turku will continue in 2017 its endeavour in the field of Romanian studies: the publication of an academic journal, a unique attempt so far in the academic milieu.
-The Finnish Journal for Romanian Studies (FJRS) focuses on different aspects of Romanian culture, mainly as reflected outside Romania, as researchers from around the world are invited to publish, the interdisciplinary dialogue between researchers in the field being heartily encouraged.
+The School of Languages and Translation Studies at the University of Turku in partnership with the Department of Romanian Studies at the ‘Adam Mickiewicz’ University of Poznań will continue in 2018 their endeavour in the field of Romanian studies: the publication of an English language academic journal: The Finnish Journal for Romanian Studies (FJRS).
+The journal focuses on different aspects of Romanian culture, mainly as reflected outside Romania, as researchers from around the world are invited to publish, the interdisciplinary dialogue between researchers in the field being heartily encouraged.

-We hereby are honoured to invite you to submit a paper in our third issue, entitled ‘TRANSLATIONS – ON THE BORDERLINE’ scheduled for publication for December 2017.
+We hereby are honoured to invite you to submit a paper in our new issue on Romanian Studies.

 Please check our guidelines for authors regarding the technical details of the submission process.